-1.3.8.4 Long Distance Transportation
+1.3.6.4 Long Distance Transportation

-In the UK, The Group will only contract hauliers that operate in accordance with guidance as defined by the Red Tractor Assurance Scheme Chicken Standards for Catching and Transport, stating that;
+In the UK, The Group will only contract hauliers that operate in accordance with guidance as defined below;

-- All birds must be transported by transporters registered with the Red Tractor Poultry Scheme - The haulier must adhere to all current legislation that applies to the transport of birds - Each vehicle must carry a written statement of maximum stocking density - The time between start of loading and end of unloading at the processing plant must not exceed twelve hours2 - In addition, we actively work with our hauliers to achieve a maximum eight hour transport time a higher risk, due to the journey time bringing it closer to the 8 hour limit.
-We are currently logging all journeys to this supplier to monitor performance against this limit, and will review the results and adjust as necessary.
+- All birds must be transported by transporters registered with the Red Tractor Poultry Scheme - The haulier must adhere to all current legislation that applies to the transport of birds - Each vehicle must carry a written statement of maximum stocking density - The time between start of loading and end of unloading at the processing plant must not exceed twelve hours2 - · In addition, we actively work with our hauliers to achieve a maximum eight hour transport time

 All routes are planned from the farm to the slaughterhouse, mapping the shortest possible route that will not exceed the 8 hour transportation time.
 The transport is provided by contract hauliers.
-There is one supplier that is classed as